getnextsdk/hiring/roles/cloud-engineer/challenges.md

 `Example Co` have a team of developers creating an application which uses blob storage (AWS S3 / Azure Blob Storage) and a PostgreSQL database

-The software can handle up to 100 concurrent users per 1GB or so
+The software can handle up to 100 concurrent users per 1GB of memory or so

 The users are mostly in Australia